lhs-/oh-wow-gaem/README.md

 # oh-wow-gaem
 it's a gëmu

-## android version
+## nodejs version
-this version works with the MVD as the game server, but is riddled with strange issues websockets.
+this version *does not* work with the MVD as the game server. but it does work pretty fine running on a computer